 Program Curriculum

-A minimum of 54 semester credits are required in the program.
+A minimum of 54 semester credits are required in the Master of Science in Communication Sciences and Disorders (Speech-Language Pathology) program.
 The following sample degree plan demonstrates a program that meets the credit minimum:

 Year One Fall